-National Park Week starts on April 15, and that means you may have the opportunity to visit your favorite national park for free.
-Now is the perfect time to visit a new park or to take a fresh look at a park you've visited.
-Sure, you could hop in the car and navigate your way through a day at the park using one of those handy brochures — or you could take it up a notch by downloading a few handy apps and websites that will help you get the most out of your national park visit.
+There's never a bad time to visit a national park, whether it's heading to a new park or to taking a fresh look at a park you've visited.
+Sure, you could hop in the car and navigate your way through a day at the park using one of those handy brochures — or you could take it up a notch by downloading a few handy apps and bookmarking a couple of websites that will help you get the most out of your national park visit.

 Here's how to visit the national parks like a boss:

 - Plan your visit.
 You don't have to spend hours on a website or pouring over travel books to get the most of your national park experience.
-Simply download Chimani, an app that specializes in outdoor adventures, and you'll have all the info you need including maps, a list of ranger events, and hiking information.
-Chimani is free, and after you download, you can access the info even without WiFi or a cell signal.
+Simply download Chimani, an app that specializes in outdoor adventures, and you'll have all the info you need including maps, a list of ranger events and hiking information.
+Chimani is free, and after you download, you can access the info even without WiFi or a cell signal, making it perfect for exploring those more remote parks.

 How does the day get better?
 Go earn a shiny new Jr. Ranger badge. •••••• Many thanks to NP Geek Ambassador Tigran @jrrangertigran and @rangerchrista for sharing the smiles. ・・・ Some parks I remember for the scenery, some for the animals, some for their mission, some for the history and some for their people.
 I will always remember #tontonationalmonument for @rangerchrista who I have seen on Instagram.
 She is one of the nicest rangers I have ever met! #greatrangers #americasbestrangers #explore #discover #adventure #nps #goparks #juniorranger #everykidinapark #nationalparktrust #nationalparkgeek #nationalparkservice #buddybison #buddybisonadventures -------- #nationalparkgeek #npgeekambassador